tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-05-Stu_Going_Live_with_CCXT.md

   ![trading-dashboard-off-metrics](Images/trading-dashboard-off-metrics.png)

-* In order to calculate the correct share size, the initial capital should be divided by the first closing price of BTC/USD rounded
+* In order to calculate the correct share size, the initial capital should be divided by the first closing price of BTC/USD and rounded *down* to the nearest integer.
+One way to round down to the nearest integer is to multiply the result by .001 and

   ```python
   # Set the share size